jsiek/arete/README.md

 If the pointer is a copy of another pointer, then its `lender` is that other pointer.

+If the `kill_when_zero` flag is set to true, then the pointer is killed when its `permission` reaches zero.
+This flag is needed for `let` variables.

 A *null* pointer is a pointer whose `address` is `None`.